-The one thing Maya had learnt about the wealthy lifestyle, was that it took a lot of clothing changes.
+The one thing Maya had learned about the wealthy lifestyle, was that it took a lot of clothing changes.
 One outfit for breakfast tea, then she changed into her painting clothes.
 Another outfit for the afternoon to receive any guests and then formal wear for dinner.
 She was surprised to find out that even for the cook’s night off, formal wear was required even though all they ate was macaroni and cheese and sat at the island in the kitchen.

 The house was all a bustle of energy and goings on for the celebration of Christmas.
 Malcolm, the Landgraab’s son was excited for Christmas morning and all his new toys.
 Geoffrey was looking forward to some much needed time off with his family.
 Nancy was very busy attending all the parties and galas, some of which she was involved in the planning.
 Christmas Eve, the family attended the annual Christmas gala at City Hall for the whole town.
 The event was packed and Maya, feeling uncomfortable in the crowd, feigned a headache and went back to the empty Landgraab home.